RallyTools/RallyRestToolkitForPython/README.rst

 Prerequisites
 -------------

- * Python 3.5, 3.6 or 3.7 (this package not tested with earlier versions of Python 3.x) OR
+ * Python 3.5, 3.6 or 3.7 (this package not tested with earlier versions of Python 3.x)
- * Python 2.7 (explicit support for this version will end with the 1.4.x line, 1.5.x will not support 2.7)
- * The requests_ package, 2.0.0 or better (2.0.0 finally includes support for https proxy), requests 2.19.1 is recommended.
+ * The requests_ package, 2.0.0 or better (2.0.0 finally includes support for https proxy), requests 2.22.0 or more recent is recommended.
  * The six_ package.

 .. _requests: http://github.com/kennethreitz/requests